inBeat/inbeat-website/content/top-influencers/tiktok/beauty/norway/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Norway In 2023
+title: Top 10 Beauty TikTok Influencers In Norway In 2024
 description: >-
-  Find top beauty TikTok influencers in Norway in 2023.
+  Find top beauty TikTok influencers in Norway in 2024.
 Most popular hashtags: #fyp #foryou #beauty #viral.
 platform: TikTok
 hits: 17
-text_top: See the best TikTok influencers on inBeat.
+text_top: Identify the best TikTok profiles on inBeat.
-text_bottom: inBeat holds 17 TikTok influencers like this in Norway for you to connect with.
+text_bottom: inBeat has 17 TikTok influencers like this in Norway for you to connect with.
 profiles:
   - username: "dasheys"
     fullname: >-